MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/install-csu-vhd.md

 ### Update CDX data groups

-To update Commerce Data Exchange (CDX) data groups, follow these steps.
+To update Commerce Data Exchange (CDX) data groups in headquarters, follow these steps.

-1. In headquarters, go to **Retail and Commerce \> Distribution Schedule**.
+1. Go to **Retail and Commerce \> Distribution Schedule**.
 1. Select the **Default Data** group.
 1. Remove the default database record from this group, which prevents future errors when trying to replicate to this database.

 ### Execute sync jobs

-To execute sync jobs, follow these steps.
+To execute sync jobs in headquarters, follow these steps.

-1. In headquarters, go to **Retail and Commerce \> Retail and Commerce IT \> Distribution Schedule**.
+1. Go to **Retail and Commerce \> Retail and Commerce IT \> Distribution Schedule**.
 1. Select the **9999** job.
 1. Select **Run now**.
 1. For each warning, select **Yes**.